FabioPBrigagao/celestial-dodge-unity/README.md

-# match3-test
+# celestial-dodge-unity

-This repository is a Unity project folder that contains a finished match3 game.
+This repository is a Unity project folder that contains a playable game.
+It can be played in both PC/Mac and mobile.

 ## Unity Version